sandialabs/wiretap/README.md

 This command will modify the Client's E2EE configuration (`wiretap.conf`) to allow communication with the new Server, so you need to re-import it.
 For example, `sudo wg-quick down ./wiretap.conf && sudo wg-quick up ./wiretap.conf`.
 If you are attaching a new Server directly to the Client, the Relay config will also need to be refreshed in the same way.

-Now you can use any of the `serve` command options to start Wiretap on the new Server, just like you did after running the `config` command.
+Now you can use any of the `serve` command options to start Wiretap on the new Server, just like you did after running the `configure` command.
 It will then join the Wiretap network by connecting to the existing Server.

 At this point the new routes should be usable!
 You can confirm that everything looks correct with `wiretap status`: